vakilkunal/MH-Tools/README.md

 > Calculates the best weapon and base setup to use for a particular location, sublocation, and cheese.

-**Bookmarklet:** Execute the default `Best Setup` bookmarklet on your Camp page.
-Try the `Slower` or `Even Slower` bookmarklets if your items are not all loading in.
+**Bookmarklet:** Execute the `Best Setup` bookmarklet on your Camp page.
+Items will be automatically loaded, ticked, and cached on the Best Setup page.

-To check whether your items have properly loaded, you may want to open up the [JavaScript console](https://webmasters.stackexchange.com/a/77337) in your browser, both on your MH Camp page and on the Best Setup page (after it has finished processing).
-You will then want to compare `Number of bases/weapons/charms: __` values for the former with `Bases/Weapons/Charms loaded: __` for the latter.
+To check whether your items have properly loaded, you may want to open up the [JavaScript console](https://webmasters.stackexchange.com/a/77337) in your browser, both on your MH Camp page and on the Best Setup page.
+You will then want to compare `Number of bases/weapons/charms: # detected` values from the former with `Bases/Weapons/Charms: # owned / # total` from the latter.

 'Number of rows to display' is set at 50 by default, with options for 100, 500, 1000, or All rows.
 When running calculations with close to the maximum number of weapons and bases selected, keep the number of rows low to avoid excessive CPU/RAM usage.

-_Note:_ This tool will be receiving optimizations in the near future to store owned items more effectively.

 <div align="right"><a href="#book-table-of-contents">Top</a></div>